 When I’d elaborate on how he had a dark side I was often met with disbelief and adamant descriptions of how he’s such a nice, mellow hippie-type who wouldn’t hurt a fly.

-Dad was not around a lot.
+Dad wasn’t around a lot.
 Check.

 When my parents divorced I became the first kid in my class to have divorced parents (10 years later the kid with the parents still together was the odd one out).

 Unsurprisingly, he missed a lot of visitation and I remember my mother regularly hanging up the phone and telling me he isn’t coming after all.

 The day to day blandness of children wasn’t exciting enough for him and we always ended up doing things that he was interested in.

 You did Dad stuff with Dad.
 Check.

-Occasionally he’d pop in wherever he had left me to tell me that he needed to work a little longer (read: 2–3 hours).
+Occasionally he’d pop in wherever he had left me to tell me that he needed to work a little longer.
+That always meant another three hours at least.

-We’d go meet his colleagues and I’d spend half a day sitting outside a meeting room reading a book (packing for a weekend with Dad meant my bag was full of books).
+We’d go meet his colleagues and I’d spend half a day sitting outside a meeting room drawing or reading a book (packing for a weekend with Dad meant my bag was full of books).